Skip to content

 Run it with sensible defaults

 Using car annual cost of 4,500, motorbike annual cost of 1,200, years of 10, investment return of 5%, the calculation works out to 33,000.00.
-Nudge the inputs toward your own situation and the output recalculates instantly.
 The defaults are meant as a starting point, not a recommendation.

 The levers in this calculation

 The inputs — Car Annual Cost, Motorbike Annual Cost, Years, and Investment Return — do not pull with equal force.
 Two inputs usually tip the answer one way or the other.
-Identify which ones matter most by flipping each value past a round threshold and watching whether the winning option changes.
+Identify which ones matter most by flipping each value past a round threshold and watching whether the option with the lower calculated total changes.

 How the math works